jmrjrmv/run_analysis/README.md

-File README.txt explains the purpose of the experiments and above the meaning of all the files of the dataset directory.
+File README.txt explains the meaning of all the files of the dataset directory.

 3 - RUN THE SCRIPT
 =============================